 I have made the versions you see in the pictures – one in “silver glitter” and white with dots, one in “gold” with dots and a red pattern and a red and white version for you to use or decorate.

-You can mix and match the papers – as long as the number of “tabs/fingers” are the same.
+You can mix and match the papers – as long as the number of “flaps/fingers” are the same.

-(I actually do not know what the parts to pleat/braid is called – for now, I call them “tabs/fingers” – but please enlighten me.)
+(I actually do not know what the parts to fold and weave is called – for now, I call them “flaps/fingers” – but please enlighten me.)

 Glossy paper, handmade paper, gift wrapping paper or other types of paper makes beautiful hearts.

-You, your child, your friends and your family can all decorate some white paper before you cut your Christmas hearts out, or you can decorate the finished hearts after.
+You, your child, your friends and your family can decorate some white paper before you cut your Christmas hearts out, or you can decorate the finished hearts afterwards.